 A rapid drop in demand for high-sulfur coal following the passage of the Clean Air Act in 1977, along with an increase in electricity costs and public opposition to large-scale strip mining operations, eventually made the Big Muskie unprofitable to operate.
 It was removed from service in January 1991.
 During its 22 years of service, the Big Muskie removed more than 608 million cubic yards of overburden, or twice the amount of earth removed during the construction of the original Panama Canal, uncovering over 20 million tons of coal.
 1

-Attempts to sell the Big Muskie proved futile, as no coal company wanted to incur the cost of dismantling, transporting and reassembling the massive machine.
+Attempts to sell the Big Muskie proved futile, as no coal company wanted to incur the cost of dismantling, transporting, and reassembling the massive machine.
 Additionally, few domestic coal companies still practiced open-pit coal mining, transitioning to smaller, newer, and far cheaper digging machines.
 In 1999, the state of Ohio and the Environmental Protection Agency began enforcing the Surface Mining Control and Reclamation Act, which required all equipment be removed from former strip mines so that the land could be environmentally remediated.
-Central Ohio Coal, unable to sell the Big Muskie to another coal company, and unable to find a museum who could incur such high costs of making the dragline into a museum, was sold for $700,000 in scrap to the Mayer-Pollock Steel Corporation.
+Central Ohio Coal, unable to sell the Big Muskie to another coal company, and unable to find a museum that could incur such high costs of making the dragline into a museum, was sold for $700,000 in scrap to the Mayer-Pollock Steel Corporation.

-The bucket was incorporated into a display about the Big Muskie, surface mining and reclamation at Miners’ Memorial Park at the American Electric Power ReCreation Land Park along Ohio Route 340 south of Cumberland, Ohio.
+The bucket was incorporated into a display about the Big Muskie, surface mining, and reclamation at Miners’ Memorial Park at the American Electric Power ReCreation Land Park along Ohio Route 340 south of Cumberland, Ohio.